What Does it Take to Be a Wholesale and Manufacturing Sales Representative?

 The states with the most job growth for Wholesale & Manufacturing Sales Representative are Utah, Nevada, and Wisconsin.
 Watch out if you plan on working in Delaware, Maine, or Ohio.
 These states have the worst job growth for this type of profession.

-How Much Does a Wholesale & Manufacturing Sales Representative Make?
+Salary for a Wholesale & Manufacturing Sales Representative

-The salary for Wholesale and Manufacturing Sales Representatives ranges between about $29,140 and $122,770 a year.
+The average yearly salary of a Wholesale & Manufacturing Sales Representative ranges between $29,140 and $122,770.

 Wholesale and Manufacturing Sales Representatives who work in District of Columbia, Massachusetts, or New Jersey, make the highest salaries.